conor-timmis/Michelangelo/README.md

 - [Inter](https://fonts.google.com/specimen/Inter) was used throughout the entire website with no secondary fonts.

 - [Font Awesome](https://fontawesome.com) icons were used throughout the site, I used Font Awesome for my social icons and menu icons to display Vegan and Vegetarian dishes.

+## User Stories

+### New Site Users

+- As a new site user, I would like to access the menu, so that I can make a decision with registering and booking.
+- As a new site user, I would like to register to the site, so that I can make bookings.
+- As a new site user, I would like to be able to login, so that I can keep track of my bookings.
+- As a new site user, I would like to be able to edit my bookings, so that I can change them if I wish.
+- As a new site user, I would like to delete my bookings, so that I can create one at a later date or cancel.

+### Returning Site Users

+- As a returning site user, I would like to view my past bookings, so that I can keep track of my visit history.
+- As a returning site user, I would like to receive notifications about upcoming bookings, so that I can be prepared for my travels.
+- As a returning site user, I would like to save my favorite dishes, so that I can easily book them in the future.
+- As a returning site user, I would like to leave reviews for my past bookings, so that I can share my experiences with other users.
+- As a returning site user, I would like to update my profile information, so that I can have my profile personalised with Michelangelo.

+### Site Admin

+- As a site administrator, I should be able to monitor user activity, so that I can ensure the platform is being used appropriately.
+- As a site administrator, I should be able to manage the listings, so that I can maintain the quality and accuracy of the site content.
+- As a site administrator, I should be able to handle user complaints and issues, so that I can maintain user satisfaction.
+- As a site administrator, I should be able to update site features and content, so that I can keep the platform relevant and user-friendly.
+- As a site administrator, I should be able to analyze site usage data, so that I can make informed decisions about future updates and improvements.